-Our bylaws authorize a Board consisting of five to 11 directors, as determined by our Board from time to time.
-Currently, our Board has 10 members.
+Our current Board has eight members.
+However, our bylaws authorize a Board consisting of five to 11 directors, as determined by our Board.
 Board members are elected at each annual meeting to serve for approximately one year, until the next annual meeting of shareholders (or until a successor is able to serve).
-If any director is not elected or is unable to complete his or her term, the Board may choose a substitute to fill the vacant position or reduce the number of directors on the Board.
+If any director is not elected or is unable to complete his or her term, the Board may choose a substitute to fill the vacant position for the remainder of that term or reduce the number of directors on the Board.
 We believe a limited number of directors helps maintain personal and group accountability.